 Then pack water and sunscreen the next morning to hike the 2-mile out-and-back Schuerman Mountain Trail, one of Sedona’s oldest trails.
 You'll head up the flanks of an extinct volcano, gaining 350 feet to spectacular panoramic views.

-Then head to town for some of the best food in the Southwest followed by a stroll in and out of the 80 vibrant art galleries lining the streets of this town of 10,000.
+Afterwards, head to town for some of the best food in the Southwest followed by a stroll in and out of the 80 vibrant art galleries lining the streets of this town of 10,000.

 Before you visit a vortex: Sedona's main vortexes require parking passes.
 Stop by the Sedona Visitor Center at 331 Forest Rd. for your parking pass, a map, and directions.
 While you are there, you can get advice and information from Sedona experts.